Costs relating to family services

 What you can expect

-In relation to family work, Taunton Solicitors offer a free initial consultation to a maximum of one hour (with the exception of child support cases), so that we can go through the background of your issue, provide initial advice and guidance and provide a tailored costs estimate more specific to your particular circumstances.
+In relation to divorce and child arrangement cases, Taunton Solicitors offer a free initial consultation to a maximum of 30 minutes (with the exception of child support cases), so that we can go through the background of your issue, provide initial advice and guidance and provide a tailored costs estimate more specific to your particular circumstances.

 This firm does not undertake any legally aided work.